MicrosoftDocs/quantum-docs-pr/articles/quantum-InstallConfig.md

 # Installing the Quantum Development Kit

-The Quantum Development Kit can be used either with the Visual Studio 2017 integrated development environment, or with the command line and a development editor such as Visual Studio Code.
+The Quantum Development Kit can be used either with the Visual Studio 2017 integrated development environment, or a development editor such as Visual Studio Code.
+Alternatively, the Quantum Development Kit can be used with the [command line directly](xref:microsoft.quantum.install.cmd-line).

 <table>
 <tr>